osrf-migration/cloudsim-wiki/Developing_widgets.md

     * Create a new server, `gz-` and `cs-` components
     * Add functionality to server, create new `gz-` and `cs-`

-Of course, most cases might require a different set of actions.
+These are just very general guidelines.
+Most cases might require a different set of actions.

 ## **Tip 1**: Use public servers